jhultman/vision3d/readme.md

 ## Status and plans
 - This repo is still under active development.
-- Proposal stage seems to work okay at the moment.
-- Hope to add support for SECOND soon (just need to add RPN).
 - I will post a pretrained model when codebase stabilizes and results are good.
 - I will add more detailed training and inference instructions.
 - I will add description of codebase and design choices.